 Day 4: Plaza de Espana, Triana, and Parks

 Next, head to Parque de María Luisa, right next door.
 It’s got fountains, pavilions, and parrot chatter echoing in the trees.
-Take a breather here with an ice cream in hand.
+You can rest a little here with an ice cream and just sit.
 Cross the Guadalquivir River to Triana, the old gypsy quarter known for flamenco, ceramics, and real-deal tapas.
-It feels more local, more raw, and just a little grittier than the picture-perfect old town.
-Walk along Calle Betis, grab lunch with a riverside view, and if you’re into pottery, pop into a few ceramic studios for souvenirs that aren’t tacky fridge magnets.
+It feels more local.
+While you’re in Triana, pop into the Mercado de Triana for lunch, the market has fresh produce, local stalls, and €5 plates.
+Good for budget travelers, again.
+Walk along Calle Betis after that (this place is also nice to grab lunch bit it will be a bit more expensive) with a riverside view, and if you’re into pottery, visit a few ceramic studios.

 For the evening, you can go to a rooftop bar.
 There are some good ones that have views of the Cathedral or the river.
 You can use Google Maps to find one that fits your needs.
 But having a wine in the rooftop bar with the sunset and the Cathedral in the background is amazing.
+Doña Elvira and EME Catedral Hotel both have rooftop bars with Cathedral views.

 Day 5: Rest and enjoy your last day